KSheeds1/Gym-Rat-Dictionaries/README.md

 * To provide a mobile-first app with search functionality for users on the go.
 * Provide upvoting functionality for users to express their satisfaction with particular definitions.
 * To collect quality definitions provided by a variety of users to create and publish a dictionary or e-book.
 * To provide save functionality to allow users to save their favourite definitions.
+* To provide niche app that will appeal to the fitness/workout demographic.

 ##  **Scope:**
-The functional requirements put in place help aid the user to access the content they are looking for quickly and easily, provide the framework for them to perform CRUD operations and provide the functionality to allow them to share this data across a variety of social media platforms.
+The functional requirements put in place help aid the user to access the content they are looking for quickly and easily.
+They provide the framework for users to perform CRUD operations, and allow them to share this data across a variety of social media platforms or save to their favourites.
+User feedback is provided throughout the site to further aid the user.
 This is all combined to present a user-friendly intuitive front-end design to maximise UX:
   * MongoDB
   * Flask
   * Python
   * Materialize
+  * Flash Messages

-The required content for the site is the framework put in place to guide users through performing CRUD operations, the content or data from then on, is provided by the users themselves:
+The required content for the site is the framework put in place to guide users through performing CRUD operations, to register or log in and out of their account:
 * Create definition form
 * Edit definition form
 * Delete definition prompt
+* Add category form
+* Edit category form
+* Delete category prompt
 * Register/Login forms

+The content or data from then on, is provided by the users themselves.

 ## **Structure:**
 * The site is designed to foster intuitive learning; the aim is to provide an intuitive interaction between the user and the website.